-A castle park with a classic teahouse and a singular festival
+A castle park with a classic teahouse and a beautiful candle festival

-Tsuruga Castle and the land surrounding it was once the scene of a battle between forces loyal to the shogun and the those allied with the Imperial family.
+Tsurugajo Castle and the land surrounding it was once the scene of a battle between forces loyal to the shogun and those allied with the Imperial family.
 The lords of Aizu, part of modern-day Fukushima Prefecture , fought with the resistance.
 They were defeated, and the castle was destroyed.

 The well-tended park that was built around the rebuilt castle is now a popular spot for seasonal activities such as cherry blossom viewing and candle festivals.
 It's also the site of a wartime tragedy in which the young warriors of a unit called the Byakkotai committed ritual suicide believing that all was lost.